 There were many commentaries to Videbech's article in the magazine.
 One noted that I was correct that the media were uncritical and that many people had tried to warn against psychiatric drugs but had been silenced or fired.
-This had of course also happened to me, which I wrote a book about that I updated because Janus and I are currently making a documentary film about the affair, The honest professor and the fall of the Cochrane empire, which we are resourcing through crowd funding.
+This had of course also happened to me, which I wrote a book about807 that I updated808 because Janus and I are currently making a documentary film about the affair, The honest professor and the fall of the Cochrane empire, which we are resourcing through crowd funding.809